Programs

 Key Learning Question

-What features do frogs have and where do they live?
+Where do frogs live and how do they survive?

 Learning Intentions